Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Design Choice

-Given, $\ell^{\text{pre}}_{\text{CE}}$ is the cross-entropy loss of the cluster $c$ samples under the pretrained model $\theta^\ast$, the term $\max\{\ell_{\text{CE}}(\hat{y},y)-\ell^{\text{pre}}_{\text{CE}}, 0\}$ represents a “do-no-harm” regularizer.
-It is positive only if the cluster-specific model performs worse than the pretrained baseline $\theta^\ast$, preventing harmful updates, promoting \emph{non-maleficence}; if the performance is improving, this term vanishes.
-Additionally, $\alpha \in [0,1]$ balances accuracy (cross-entropy) against stability and fairness (Fisher regularization).
+where $L^{\mathrm{pre}}_{\mathrm{CE}}$ denotes the cross-entropy loss computed on the same cluster-$c$ samples under the pretrained model $\theta^\ast$.
+The term $\max\{0,\Delta L_{\mathrm{CE}}\}$ serves as a “do-no-harm” regularizer: it is positive only when the cluster-specific model performs worse than the baseline, thereby preventing harmful updates; if performance improves, this term vanishes.